Identification and adaptive control of a high-contrast focal plane wavefront correction system: Overview of high-contrast focal plane wavefront correction

 $W$ degrades to a scaled identify matrix,

 This shows that tuning the Tikhonov regularization parameter or Lagrange multiplier is equivalent to finding the magnitude of Jacobian uncertainties in our model.
 A smaller regularization parameter indicates smaller Jacobian errors, which finally leads to higher contrast according to Eq.~\ref{eq:stochasticoptimization2}.
-In the following sections, we will explore the system identification and the adaptive control using only a scalar regularization assumption.
-Characterizing the filled regularization matrix turns out to be very hard, because the high-dimensional system it suggests is usually underdetermined and requires tremendous amount of data for identification.
-To proceed with this idea, we have to assume some known structure of the regularization matrix to reduce the number of adaptable parameters.\footnote{For example, we can assume only neighboring actuators are coupled, which makes the matrix very sparse.}
+In the following sections, we will present the system identification and the adaptive control using the scalar regularization assumption in Eq.~\ref{eq:errstd}.
+This assumption is not fundamentally necessary for our E-M algorithm, but it will significantly simplify the algorithm implementation.
+Characterizing the filled regularization matrix (by assuming each actuator's error not independent) turns out to be very hard, because the high-dimensional system it suggests is usually underdetermined and requires tremendous amount of data for identification.
+To proceed with this idea, we have to assume some known structure of the regularization matrix\footnote{For example, we can assume only neighboring actuators are coupled, which makes the matrix very sparse.} or incorporate dimension reduction techniques, such as principal component analysis (PCA) or sigular-value decomposition (SVD), to reduce the number of adaptable parameters.
+We will leave these explorations for future work.